dhil/best-aalborg-songbook/README.md

 src/ $ make && make index && make
 ```
 The first ``make`` produces a songbook in PDF-format without an index of songs.
 The ``make index`` generates the index, whilst the second ``make`` includes the index of songs.
+See the file [Songbook.pdf](src/Songbook.pdf) for an example output.

 ### Adapting the songbook to your needs
 You can change the title, author, layout and more in the "master" file ``src/Songbook.tex``.
+Similarly, you can add / remove Cantus, SitSit, etc. rules.
 By default the ``savetrees``-package is enabled.
 Disabling this package slightly alters the layout.

 ### Adding and removing songs